glynawe/awe/awe.md

     A := B + IF C THEN -1 ELSE 1

-Strictly, the IF part of that expression needs to be surrounded by parentheses, but Awe's lenience does not affect the behaviour of correct Algol W programs.
+Strictly, the IF part of that expression needs to be surrounded by parentheses.
+But this lenience does not affect the behaviour of correct Algol W programs.
 (This discrepancy was noted by Dario Dariol.)

 ### Empty arrays